DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

 # Tasks

 ## Accpac Invoicing, Credit Status Reporting, Job Costing
+- Extract proforma info and submit proforma based on the following:
+  * Impl Tax class for storing GCT and other taxes.
+Add accounting code as field for specifying the distribution code.
+Impl automatic application of tax based on department.
+  * Impl Discount class with value, valueType, description, AccountingCode etc
+  * Impl new service contract and agreement using new files sent by GA.
+Add menu items to print contract and agreement separately.
+Check that correct deposit is printed on the contract.
+Update job costing form to include approver and receipt #s.
+  * Add "Billing Information" tab to client dialog with discount, credit limit, tax exempt etc.
+  * Impl automtatic pulling of Accpac info into JMTS client class where possible.
 - Impl getDeposits() and do not overwrite the deposit field in JobCostingAndPayment.
   Do similar for "getReceiptNumbers()" and other fields dealing with payment.
 - See if two values can be combined into 1 column in SQL.
-- Impl new service contract and agreement using new files sent by GA.
-Add menu items to print contract and agreement separately.
-Check that correct deposit is printed on the contract.
 - When new cash payment is added the "edited" status is not changed.
 Fix.
 - Fix printing of receipts on job costing using 25/2018/9506 and ensure job costing approver appears on the printed job costing.